Join IFT

 Title page

-Enter name of desired section.
-The editors may transfer your paper to a more appropriate section if it does not fit the scope of the section you choose.
+Enter name of desired topic.
+The editors may transfer your paper to a more appropriate topic if it does not fit the scope of the topic you choose.

 Enter full title (be concise) Do not use trade names, abbreviations, or acronyms in titles.
 For search engine optimization, put the most important words at the beginning of your title (e.g., "Alternative Proteins: A Review" will appear higher in search results than "A Critical Review of Popular Alternative Proteins").

-Provide contact information for the corresponding author, including full name, complete mailing address, phone, and e-mail address.
+Provide contact information for the corresponding author, including full name, complete mailing address, and e-mail address.

 Provide previous address(es) of author(s) if research was conducted at a place different from current affiliation.